huuhoang2211/NPL_vs_NFXP_2D/NPL_vs_NFXP_revised/README_2D_EXPERIMENT.txt

   transition probabilities, and stage 2 compares NPL and NFXP on the same estimated transitions.
 - NPL timing still includes CCP-initialization time.
-- NFXP starts from zeros.
+- NFXP and NPL initialize the structural parameters at zeros.